 - Boil sugar, glucose syrup and water until it reaches 150C / 302F then carefully pour it over the prepared baking pan.
 Let it cool in the fridge for a few hours then break it into smaller pieces

-- With an Electric hand mixer beat room temperature butter and sugar together until pale and fluffy then beat the egg in.
-Do not overbeat
+- With an Electric hand mixer, whip room temperature butter and sugar together until pale and fluffy then beat the egg in

 - Start adding the dry and wet ingredients into the batter in the following 4 steps: wet, dry, wet, dry.
 With a Rubber spatula fold each time